Snicon/DA205E_Programming-in-CSharp-II/README.md

 ### Assignment 4 - Delegates, Events and WPF
 To be updated...

+### Assignment 5 - Records, Tuples and Data Structures
+To be updated...

 More assignments will be added once they are published...

 ## Progress \& grades